Skip to content

 Evidence shows that miserable fatigue hammers 60% to 90% of pregnant women who will give birth in a few months, and there seems no remedy in that energy-depleted second trimester.

 But future moms may have a simple way to recharge: A new study suggests brief bouts of weight training a couple of times a week can significantly boost their stamina.
-The study is in the April issue of Psychosomatic Medicine, journal of the American Psychosomatic Society.
+The study is in the April issue of Psychosomatic Medicine, journal of the Society for Biopsychosocial Science and Medicine.

 The researchers focused on second-trimester women with past or current back pain because about half of pregnant women experience low back pain, which tends to increase fatigue.
 All of them had healthy pregnancies and no mental disorders, says senior author Patrick J. O’Connor, Ph.D., Professor of Kinesiology at University of Georgia.
 All of the 134 participants filled out questionnaires about their mood, health and energy levels at the outset.
 Then they were randomly assigned to either a “wait list,” an education class about labor and parenting or a 12-week program of twice-weekly exercise sessions.